SunkissedQueen/festive-testing/README.md

 Testing Library provides queries as methods for locating elements on the page.
 These queries come in various types, such as "get," "find," and "query."
 The distinction among them lies in whether the query throws an error when no element is found or if it returns a Promise and retries the operation.

 ##### Order of priority
   1. Queries Accessible to Everyone:
     - getByRole: query every element that is exposed in the accessibility tree.
 This query is often used with the name option such as getByRole('button', {name: /submit/i}).
     - getByLabelText: query elements on a form.
-    - getByPlaceholderText:
+    - getByPlaceholderText: query the input field of a form element.
     - getByText: query non-interactive elements (like divs, spans, and paragraphs).
     - getByDisplayValue: query the current value of an element on a filled-in form.
   2. Semantic Queries:
     - getByAltText: query element that has alt attribute (img, area, input, and any custom element).
     - getByTitle: query element that has title attribute.
   3. Test IDs:
     - getByTestId: last resort query because the id attribute is accessible by the user.
   ***NOTE: All queries can be extended with `All` to search for multiple elements. `getAllByRole("button")`.
-This query will return an array of elements. ***
+This query will return an array of elements.***

 ### Fire Event